Q: What can I do with my ethnicity estimates?

 - MyHeritage DNA: Five Jewish reference populations, plus some other unique populations like Indigenous Amazonian and Inuit

 No matter which company you choose, be prepared for changes and updates.
 Ethnicity estimates are an ongoing area of research.

-For more on which test is best, check out our blog series comparing the five major DNA testing companies.
-In it, genealogist Shannon Combs-Bennett shares her experiences with each of the “big five” services.
+For more on which test is best, check out Shannon Combs-Bennett’s article that shares her experiences with each of the “big five” services.